SlyTheFloof/SlyTheFloof/README.md

     Copyrighted 2021 (C) SlyTheFloof
     Please do not copy.
     I am grateful you are interested,
-    but search up your own code for your own readme and figure it out yourself.
+    but please search up your own code for your own readme and figure it out yourself.
 -->

 <div align="center">